TheBodger/MMM-FeedProvider-Reddit/README.md

 For an overview of these modules see the README.md in https://github.com/TheBodger/MMM-FeedDisplay.

 the -Reddit module will monitor and format any Reddit feeds it is configured to get.
 It will extract text and the first Image that is embbeded within a feed item.
+If an alternative media is provided it will be extracted and passed through a videoURL field.
+This currently will only support a .gifv entry (and that has a .mp4 resource available at the provided url)

 The included redfetcher.js was amended from https://github.com/sahilm/reddit.js.
 The original is a browser only script and was amended to work within a nodejs environment with a couple of bug fixes.